Is 25 Dollar Legacy a scam? Maybe not a total scam, but it is a pyramid scheme disguised as a social network. Let’s take a look…

 That’s not good value for money because…

 …as Lynne points out, the service provided for $25 is not even as good as the free service offered at buffer.com, and you can get a lot more if you go for the $10 Buffer package.
 Another great alternative is Hootsuite, which I have actually used and works well.
-Or, for those wanting to do a lot more, Mass Planner does a hell of a lot for less than $10 per month.

 So, what you have here is an overly expensive product that you can get elsewhere for less or for free.
 When you combine this with the multi-level marketing structure, it’s easy to see that it is a pyramid scheme disguised as a social network.
 Because pyramid schemes are actually illegal, they put a sub-par product at the heart of it so that it technically can’t be accused of just being a pyramid scheme.